 Do you live in an area where crime is on the rise?
 If you live in Lakeland, the answer is yes.
 According to the FBI, property crimes in 2017 were 48% higher in Lakeland than the rest of Florida and 58% higher than the national average.
-You’ve worked hard to purchase your home and furnish it; you need to protect your investments.
-With that idea in mind, here are some tips on how to protect your home from would-be burglars.
+You’ve worked hard to purchase and furnish your home; you need to protect your investments.
+With that idea in mind, here are some tips on protecting your home from would-be burglars.

-A recent study at the University of North Carolina’s criminology department found that burglars avoid homes that have security systems or that they believe have security systems.
-If the robber sees multiple cameras situated in various angles, they know there is a greater chance the authorities will apprehend them.
-Having a home security system can give you both peace of mind, and in some cases bring discounts on your homeowner’s insurance.
+A recent study at the University of North Carolina’s criminology department found that burglars avoid homes with security systems or that they believe have security systems.
+If the robber sees multiple cameras from various angles, they know there is a greater chance the authorities will apprehend them.
+A home security system can give you peace of mind and sometimes bring discounts on your homeowner’s insurance.

-Many of the new “doorbell” type security systems have speakers that allow you via your smartphone to warn encroaching burglars that you are aware of the situation and that the police are on the way.
-Motion activated lighting on the exterior of your home is another simple way to deter burglars.
-Experienced burglars may spot motion activated lights and know how to get around them, but given the choice of a home with motion activated lights, or a neighbor’s house without them, most of the time criminals will avoid a home with lights.
+Many new “doorbell” type security systems have speakers that allow you via your smartphone to warn encroaching burglars that you know the situation and that the police are on the way.
+Motion-activated lighting on the exterior of your home is another simple way to deter burglars.
+Experienced burglars may spot motion-activated lights and know how to get around them.
+Still, given the choice of a home with motion-activated lights, or a neighbor’s house without them, criminals will usually avoid a home with sunlight.

-Make sure that your home has secure locks that cannot be easily picked; this in of itself can act as a deterrent to burglars.
+Ensure that your home has secure locks that cannot be easily picked; this in and of itself can act as a deterrent to burglars.
 A big loud dog is also an excellent deterrent to burglars; they do not want the hassle of placating your dog and will move on.
-Make sure that things that could tempt a burglar are not in plain sight.
+Ensure things that could tempt a burglar are not in plain sight.
 Having expensive tools left out on the driveway will entice crooks to investigate further.
 If you have an expensive piece of art or collectible, don’t place it where it can easily be seen from the street.
 Likewise, easily visible TVs, computers, gaming consoles, and computers should be placed in areas that conceal them.

-If you have valuable jewelry or keep large amounts of cash on hand, you should be using a safe to protect them.
+If you have valuable jewelry or carry large amounts of cash, you should use a safe to protect them.
 The type could be a wall safe, drop safe, or a safe bolted to the floor.
 It is also an excellent place to store financial documents, data storage devices, and family heirlooms.

-If you are going on vacation a simple way to deter burglars is to make them think your home when you are not there.
-In the digital age which we find ourselves, it has never been easier to fool criminals.
-Smart devices in your home can be activated remotely through your home’s Wi-Fi even when you are not there.
-Smart plugs can let you turn lights, TVs, stereos, appliances and other things on and off while you are away giving your home the appearance that it is occupied.
+If you are going on vacation, a simple way to deter burglars is to make them think your home when you are not there.
+In the digital age, we find ourselves.
+It has never been easier to fool criminals.
+Smart devices can be activated remotely through your home’s Wi-Fi, even when you are not there.
+Smart plugs can let you turn lights, TVs, stereos, appliances, and other things on and off while you are away, making your home appear occupied.

 Be sure not to post vacation or travel photos on social media until you return home; this is especially true if you have a lot of friends or followers on your social media accounts.

-According to FEMA there are an estimated 405,000 in residential home fires a year and 4.7 billion in property loss.
-The fact is, some of these fires could have been prevented or damage mitigated if the residents had been alerted early.
-The average cost of a smoke alarm is ten dollars and the astonishing fact is that 6% of Americans do not have them.
+According to FEMA, an estimated 405,000 residential home fires yearly and 4.7 billion in property loss.
+Some of these fires could have been prevented or damage mitigated if the residents had been alerted early.
+The average cost of a smoke alarm is ten dollars, and the astonishing fact is that 6% of Americans do not have them.
 When millions are paid out a year in insurance claims, everyone pays.

 To the policyholder, a fire claim can cause your homeowner premiums to rise dramatically; it can also cause your policy to be non-renewed from your current insurance carrier.

-To make matters worse, a fire claim can hinder and in most cases prevent any other potential insurance carrier from underwriting your policy.
-Claims in general affect everyone, because insurance companies have to offset cost, rate increases across the board are a factor, so don’t be surprised if you too see a rate increase on your policy.
+To make matters worse, a fire claim can hinder and, in most cases, prevent any other potential insurance carrier from underwriting your policy.
+Claims in general, affect everyone because insurance companies have to offset costs.
+Rate increases across the board are a factor, so don’t be surprised if you, too, see a rate increase on your policy.

-In an ideal world preventing a claim would be the way to go, but prevention is not always an option… Lessoning the damage is the next best thing.
+In an ideal world, preventing a claim would be the way to go, but prevention is not always an option… Lessening the damage is the next best thing.